 The "Friends of Dolphins" and "Secret Society of Dolphins"

 Like many Activision games of the era, patches would be awarded to players who achieved certain scores within the game.
-They asked for a photo of your TV to determine if you were eligible.
+They asked for a photo of the player's TV to determine eligibility.
 There were two tiers of patches that would be awarded for Dolphin players.

 The first patch one could earn was the "Friends of Dolphins" patch.
 According to the game's manual, players would have to send a photo of a score of at least 80,000 in order to earn this patch.